Skip to Content

 The Workload Autoscaler component is upgraded together with the CloudPilot AI version—you do not need to upgrade it separately.

-Similarly, the Workload Autoscaler component is uninstalled together with the CloudPilot AI version.
+Similarly, the Workload Autoscaler component is uninstalled together with the CloudPilot AI.
 If you need to uninstall the Workload Autoscaler component independently, please contact our technical support team for assistance.

 Note: Before uninstalling the Workload Autoscaler, please make sure that all AutoscalingPolicies have been deleted or disabled, and confirm that all Workloads have been restored to their original state.